Biden signs bill calling for more sanctions, pressure on Nicaragua

 By Matt Spetalnick

-WASHINGTON, Nov 10 (Reuters) - U.S. President Joe Biden on Wednesday signed into law a bill calling for more sanctions and other punitive measures against the government of Nicaraguan President Daniel Ortega, who extended his grip on power in an election that Washington has denounced as a sham, the White House said.
+WASHINGTON, Nov 10 (Reuters) - U.S. President Joe Biden on Wednesday signed into law a bill calling for more sanctions and other punitive measures against the government of Nicaraguan President Daniel Ortega, who extended his grip on power in an election that Washington denounced as a sham.

-The arrests of dozens of opposition politicians, including presidential hopefuls, all but guaranteed Ortega, a former Marxist guerrilla, would win a fourth consecutive term in Sunday's election, tightening his grip on the Central American nation while facing increasing international isolation.
+Biden, who has accused Ortega of orchestrating Sunday's vote as a "pantomime election that was neither free nor fair," gave his approval to the bill a week after its final passage by the U.S. Congress with overwhelming bipartisan support.

+The Biden administration plans to announce new Nicaragua sanctions "very soon," a senior State Department official told Reuters on Tuesday, saying it would be just the first in a series of U.S. steps that will "ramp up over time."

+The bill, which was introduced by Senator Bob Menendez, Democratic chairman of the Senate Foreign Relations Committee, also requires U.S. government reports on alleged corruption by the Ortega family, human rights abuses by security forces and Russian activities in the country, including military sales.

+In addition, the administration is asked to review Nicaragua's participation in the Central America Free Trade Agreement, which gives preferential treatment to exports to the United States.

-(Reporting by Matt Spetalnick; Writing by Mohammad Zargham; Editing by Chizu Nomiyama and Tim Ahmann)
+(Reporting by Matt Spetalnick, additional reporting by Mohammad Zargham; Editing by Chizu Nomiyama, Tim Ahmann and David Gregorio)

 ((mohammad.zargham@thomsonreuters.com;))